LaurenSon88/Maven-Analytics-Challenges/README.md

 - The World Cup Matches table contains all the results from the previous editions of the World Cup
 - The International Matches table contains all the results from every international match in history outside of the World Cup for each qualified country

  NOTE: A 6th table with the 2022 World Cup Squads will be added on November 15th once they are officialy announced, which will include details on the players for each team

+### How to play the Maven World Cup Challenge

+  To participate in this challenge, your task is to choose a country to root for in the 2022 FIFA World Cup (it doesn't have to be your own!) and use data visualization to tell a single-page story of their history with the World Cup, their road to Qatar, and their expectations for this year's tournament.

 ## Future Challenge